Sweden at the Olympics

 Sweden first participated at the Olympic Games at the inaugural 1896 Games, and has sent athletes to compete in every Games since then with one exception, the sparsely attended 1904 Summer Olympics.
 Sweden has earned medals at all Olympic games except for two, the 1896 Games and the 1904 Games (the latter of which Sweden did not compete at).
-The only other nation having earned medals at every Olympic game since 1908 is Sweden's neighboring country Finland.
+Sweden is the country with the longest Olympic Games medalling streak in history, having earned medals at every Olympic game since 1908.

 Sweden hosted the Games on one occasion, the 1912 Summer Olympics in Stockholm.
 The equestrian events of the 1956 Summer Olympics in Melbourne were held in Stockholm, due to quarantine reasons.

-Swedish athletes have won a total of 503 medals at the Summer Olympic Games, and another 176 at the Winter Olympic Games.
+Swedish athletes have won a total of 514 medals at the Summer Olympic Games, and another 176 at the Winter Olympic Games.

 The International Olympic Committee had Swedish officer and sports instructor Viktor Balck as one of its original members.
 The Swedish Olympic Committee was created and recognized in 1913.